pranav7/PranavAndCode/source/_posts/Output-Response-HTTP-Status-of-a-cURL-Request.md

 ```

 `-w` helps you to write an output after completion.
-You can also add `-s` as an option if you want silence the output of your cURL request.
+You can also add `-s` as an option if you want to silence the output of your cURL request.

 **Below is an example cURL request:**